AmbiqAI/heartkit/docs/tasks/segmentation.md

 ## <span class="sk-h2-span">Target Classes</span>

-Below outlines the classes available for ECG segmentation.
+Below outlines the classes available for segmentation.
 When training a model, the number of classes, mapping, and names must be provided.
 This allows for the most flexibility in the segmentation task.

 --8<-- "assets/tasks/segmentation/segmentation-classes.md"